RLille/.github/profile/README.md

 <details><summary><i>English version.</i></summary>

-> [!NOTE]
-> R Lille is the R user group located in Lille (North of France) and was created in February 2020.
+R Lille is the R user group located in Lille (North of France) and was created in February 2020.

 Do you use R for work and/or as a hobby?
 Are you curious, a beginner or an R expert?